 Smith Myer Roper Fish Passage Improvement (implemented 2019)

-The Smith-Myer-Roper (SMR) Diversion Dam on Ashland Creek, a tributary to Bear Creek, is a high priority fish passage barrier that causes an impediment to fish passage for both juvenile and adult migratory fish.
+The Smith-Myer-Roper (SMR) Diversion Dam on Ashland Creek, a tributary to Bear Creek, was a high priority fish passage barrier that impacted upstream movement of juvenile and adult migratory fish and resident trout.
 Ashland Creek maintains cold water throughout the summer and provides essential cold-water rearing habitat as stream temperatures rise rapidly in the summer in Bear Creek.
 When water quality conditions in Bear Creek trigger upstream movement, juvenile Coho Salmon and steelhead need access to the cold-water refuge in Ashland Creek.
-By removing the SMR diversion dam, migrating fish will have better access to two miles of spawning and rearing habitat.
+We removed the Smith-Myer-Roper diversion dam in September of 2020, providing improved access to two miles of spawning and rearing habitat for Coho Salmon and Rainbow Trout / steelhead.
 Providing better passage also has less obvious benefits to fish.
-For example, under good passage conditions, fish use little energy trying to navigate obstacles.
-This saved energy can then be devoted to egg development, finding quality spawning habitat, and redd building – ultimately leading to higher reproductive success.
-Similarly, good passage conditions make fish less prone to injuries incurred from jumping at dams and falling back.
-Removal of the Smith-Myer-Roper Diversion Dam on Ashland Creek will improve fish populations in the Rogue River Watershed.
+Under good passage conditions, fish use little energy trying to navigate obstacles.
+This saved energy is devoted to egg development, finding quality spawning habitat, and redd (nest) building – ultimately leading to higher reproductive success.
+Similarly, good passage conditions make fish less prone to injuries incurred from repeatedly jumping at dams and landing on or scraping past concrete.

-Funding partners include: Oregon Watershed Enhancement Board, Resources Legacy Fund, City of Ashland, Patagonia, Schwemm Family Foundation, Oregon Wildlife Foundation, Rogue Basin Partnership, and Pacific Power Blue Sky Habitat Fund/The Freshwater Trust.
+Funding partners for this project include: Oregon Watershed Enhancement Board, Resources Legacy Fund, City of Ashland, Patagonia, Schwemm Family Foundation, Oregon Wildlife Foundation, Rogue Basin Partnership, and Pacific Power Blue Sky Habitat Fund/The Freshwater Trust.

 Salt Creek is a substantial tributary to the upper reaches of the mainstem of Little Butte Creek (near the town of Lake Creek).
-Spring fed, Salt Creek maintains cold water temperatures throughout the summer months and provides over-summering habitat for both Coho Salmon and steelhead.
+Spring fed, Salt Creek maintains cold water temperatures throughout the summer months and provides over-summering habitat for Coho Salmon, Rainbow Trout / steelhead, and resident Cutthroat Trout.
 Salt Creek is also used for irrigation during the summer by several landowners who install seasonal push-up dams to divert flow.
 These dams consist of river rock and gravel that is pushed into the creek at the beginning of each irrigation season.
-These push-up dams can impede passage for juvenile salmonids looking for a cool water refuge from the high summer stream temperatures in Little Butte Creek.
-Cool water (< 64°F) is a critical environmental factor in salmonid growth and survival, so access to these tributaries is vital.
+These push-up dams impede passage for juvenile salmon and trout looking for “cool water refuge” from the high summer stream temperatures in Little Butte Creek.
+Cool water is a critical factor in salmon and trout growth and survival, so access within cool tributary streams like Salt Creek is vital.

-Historically, nine diversion dams block roughly 5.5 miles of high-quality habitat.
-Two of these structures were removed in 2018 and five of the seven remaining structures are listed as high priority by the Oregon Department of Fish and.
-The Rogue River Watershed Council is working with two landowners to implement irrigation and fish passage improvement at four additional push up dams on Salt Creek.
+Historically, nine diversion dams made access to roughly 5.5 miles of high-quality habitat difficult.
+Two of these structures were removed in 2018 and five of the seven remaining structures are listed as high priority by the Oregon Department of Fish and Wildlife.
+The Rogue River Watershed Council is currently working with two landowners to implement irrigation and fish passage improvement at four additional push up dams on Salt Creek.

 Beeson-Robison Fish Passage Improvement (implemented 2017)